Our lawyers are handling Paraquat lawsuits in all 50 states. This page is about projected settlement payouts or a viable Paraquat lawsuit.

 Hundreds of farmworkers and people who worked near oil tanks nd railroads have filed lawsuits alleging that occupational exposure to the industrial herbicide paraquat (grameoxone) caused them to develop early Parkinson’s disease.

 There are now over 1,000 Paraquat lawsuits.
 A Parkinson’s disease class action MDL has already been established to accommodate them.
 In this post, we will look at how much a Paraquat lawsuit might end up being worth by comparing them to settlements in prior mass product cases involving similar claims and in prior tort cases in which the plaintiff developed Parkinson’s.

 About the Paraquat Lawsuits

-Evidence has recently emerged indicating that prolonged exposure to paraquat can lead to early-onset Parkinson’s disease.
-Studies have found that agriculture workers who are exposed to paraquat over long time periods have a significantly higher rate of early Parkinson’s.
-People who live near farms where paraquat is applied also showed increased rates of Parkinson’s disease.
+Evidence has emerged that prolonged Paraquat exposure can lead to early-onset Parkinson’s disease.
+Studies have found that agricultural workers who are exposed to Paraquat over long periods have a significantly higher rate of developing Parkinson’s disease.
+People who live near farms where Paraquat is applied also showed increased rates of Parkinson’s disease.

 Hundreds of paraquat Parkinson’s lawsuits have been filed and a new paraquat MDL (Paraquat Prod.
 Liab.
 Lit., MDL 3004) has been created in the Southern District of Illinois for consolidated handling of the paraquat claims.
-The paraquat litigation is still in its early stages and is expected to grow rapidly as hundreds and thousands of additional cases get filed.
+The Paraquat lawsuit is still in its early stages and is expected to grow rapidly as hundreds and thousands of additional cases get filed.

 Paraquat Litigation Should Result in a “Global Settlement”